Claire-ovo/hma-dcc-ptq/README.md

 This repository does not include ImageNet or pretrained checkpoints.
 Pass the dataset root with `--data-dir` and a compatible FP32 checkpoint with `--weight-path`.

 The pre-trained FP models in our experiment comes from BRECQ, they can be downloaded in [link](https://github.com/yhhhli/BRECQ).
+And modify the path of the pre-trained model in /path/to/weights.

 ## Quick Start